Eric

 is helping to establish Storytelling Studies as an interdisciplinary

-'08 to '11 he was a Professor of Story and Storytelling at the Image College
+2008 to 2011 he was a Professor of Story and Storytelling at the Image

-at the Indian Institute of Technology - Madras.
-In '15, he taught public speaking, and
+Writing, at the Indian Institute of Technology - Madras.
+In 2015, he taught public speaking, and

 research and writing skills, to MA students in the Dept of Journalism and